FctsFxns/schultzen-web/_works/TarotDeDrogas.md

 ![image](/media/images/DrugTarot11.jpg)
 image by Andre Gaietano

-Reading of the Stone oracle, an immigration oracle to let go
+Reading of the Stone Oracle, an immigration oracle to let go

 ![image](/media/images/DrugTarot12.jpg)
 image by Andre Gaietano